MGTheTrain/logging-and-monitoring-samples/README.md

 ## Summary

-Example repository showcasing the utilization of logging and monitoring solutions, interfacing with them through backend services.
+Example repository showcasing the utilization of logging, monitoring and tracing solutions, interfacing with them through backend services.

 ## References